5 Signs of a Bad Oil Pump and How to Fix Them

 4. Noise in the Hydraulic Lifter

-The hydraulic lifter is an essential part of the valve-train functions of engines, helping maintain valve clearance.
+The hydraulic lifter is an essential part of the valve-train functions of certain components, helping maintain valve clearance.
 This critical function makes the hydraulic lifters need regular and adequate lubrication.

 Troubleshoot a noisy hydraulic lifter by first checking the oil level and oil pressure.
 Check also if the oil pump motor is working as it should.